urbit/roadmap.urbit.org/content/overview.md

 The plan is of course subject to change, but I expect our orientation to be stable.
 Here are the high-level goals that need to be achieved to make Urbit a consumer product:
 - raise kernel and runtime release frequency to weekly
 - develop confidence in security across the board
-- manage enough data in the runtime that users don't need external S3 storage
+- manage enough data in the runtime to handle multimedia apps
 - approach zero-click maintenance for users
 - improve network performance until a ship can handle 100,000 chat subscribers
 - make hosting businesses profitable by reducing unit and maintenance costs
-- stop breaking backward compatibility for apps
+- establish backward compatibility for apps

 The rest of this document describes the breakdown of these large tasks into smaller projects.

+## Release Frequency

+## Security

+Security can be broken down into denial of service mitigation, penetration, and software supply chain.

+### Security: Denial of Service

+- Vere
+- Arvo

+### Security: Penetration

+- Azimuth
+- Vere
+- Arvo

+### Security: Software Supply Chain

+- Azimuth
+- Vere
+- Arvo

+## Runtime Data Management

+## Zero-Click Maintenance

+## Network Performance

+## Hosting Costs

+## Backward Compatibility

 ## Strategy and Timing